gmc-code/PC-algorithms/docs/maths_python/sets_of_numbers.rst

 .. code-block:: pseudocode

-    FUNCTION manipulate_numbers(numbers):
+    FUNCTION manipulate_numbers(numbers)
-        CREATE empty set result
+        result ← EMPTY SET

-        FOR each number in numbers:
+        FOR EACH number IN numbers DO
-            IF number is even:
+            IF number MOD 2 = 0 THEN
-                new_value = number / 2
+                new_value ← number ÷ 2
-            ELSE:
+            ELSE
-                new_value = (number - 1) / 2
+                new_value ← (number - 1) ÷ 2
+            ENDIF
-            ADD new_value to result
+            ADD new_value TO result
+        ENDFOR

         RETURN result

-    BEGIN:
+    ENDFUNCTION

+    BEGIN
+        INPUTS:
-        numbers = set of integers from 1 to 10
+            numbers ← SET OF INTEGERS FROM 1 TO 10

+        PROCESS:
-        manipulated_numbers = CALL manipulate_numbers(numbers)
+            manipulated_numbers ← CALL manipulate_numbers(numbers)

-        PRINT manipulated_numbers
+        OUTPUT:
+            PRINT("Manipulated numbers are ", manipulated_numbers)
+    END

 .. literalinclude:: files/sets_of_numbers.py